 Since transitioning over to Uniti, I get full transparency.
 I get to see how everything works in the background.
 I get to have contact information all the way up to the top level in Uniti.
 And it’s been great.
 They’ve been very helpful, super friendly, and I can reach out to them anytime I need help.

 Legacy MPLS circuits, some of them are bonded T1s, 1.5 up link and down link.
 Some sites, that’s not enough to do pretty much anything.
-Have a few voice calls and browse the internet here, I’m choked up.
+Have a few voice calls, browse the internet here, and I’m choked up.
 Since switching over Uniti, my bandwidth has increased, some sites tenfold.
-Latency and jitter has shot down.
+Latency and jitter have shot down.
 Normally, I would see somewhere between 30 to 50 milliseconds of latency.
 Now, moving to the Uniti Fiber, I see sub five milliseconds.
-A lot of different locations, I’ll even see one and two milliseconds of latency.
+At a lot of different locations, I’ll even see one and two milliseconds of latency.
 And that transitions over the applications too, because things just load faster, move quicker.
 We don’t have to wait for things to spin and load on the desk.
 It’s just so much better.